turbosonic/api-gateway/README.md

 ### Known issues
 This is all very new, so some things aren't quite working yet
-* **Parameter handling** - dynamic parts of URLs (like IDs) need to be handled and sent to desitnation services
+* **Parameter handling** - dynamic parts of URLs (like IDs) need to be handled and sent to destination services
-* **Query string handling** - everything from `?` onwards on the url needs to be sent on to the desitnation service
+* **Query string handling** - everything from `?` onwards from the request url needs to be sent on to the destination service
 * **False 200s** - at the moment, if you get your destination wrong, a 404 is not sent back to the client, rubbish, sorry

 ### Coming soon...

 * **Authentication** - it would be pretty useless if a gateway didn't keep out the bad guys
 * **Authorization**  - limit access to certain endpoints based on the claims of the user accessing it
-* **Request bundling** - collate multiple internal requests in to one external request, improving latency for devices with shoddy internet connections
+* **Request bundling** - collate multiple internal requests into one external request, improving latency for devices with shoddy internet connections
-* **Multiple configurations** - so you can have `/web/v2` and `/mobile/v1` etc, running simlutaneously
+* **Multiple configurations** - so you can have `/web/v2` and `/mobile/v1` etc, running simultaneously
-* **Caching** - hold responses in memory for ultra fast response times
+* **Caching** - hold responses in memory for ultra-fast response times
 * **Mocking** - return mocked data for fast prototyping and concurrent development of front and back end
 * **Rate limiting** - Protect your internal endpoints by adding a forcefield when users start spamming you
 * **Retries** - If at first you don't succeed; try, try again